fabrizio-ottati/fabrizio-ottati.dev/content/blog/install-vitis-on-fedora-37/index.md

 Fedora 37 is not officially supported by Xilinx (or AMD, I should say).
 Hence, I had to use some workarounds to install it on my work machine.

+These instructions have been tested for the 2022.2 and 2023.1 versions.

 # Why Vitis/Vivado?

 Vitis HLS and Vivado are **freeware**!
 This means that the tool itself is not open source, but anyone can download it and use it!
 I use it in my research and I find it useful to be able to run some small testbenches on my local machine without ssh-ing to the lab server.